National Reconciliation Week

 Search Council’s What’s On calendar for local National Reconciliation Week events or explore other ways you can celebrate.

-On 28-29 May Brisbane City HallReddacliff PlaceSandgate Town HallStory BridgeTropical Display Dome and Victoria Bridge will be lit either in the colours of the Aboriginal and Torres Strait Islander flags or in all colours to recognise National Reconciliation Week.
+On 27 May and 1 June Brisbane City HallReddacliff PlaceSandgate Town HallStory BridgeTropical Display Dome and Victoria Bridge will be lit either in the colours of the Aboriginal and Torres Strait Islander flags or in all colours to recognise National Reconciliation Week.

 Featured events